 There is No Merit Badge for Prayer

-As I mentioned before, the self-righteous part of me wants to tell you that I've figured out prayer.
+As I mentioned before, the self-righteous part of me wants to tell you that I’ve figured out prayer.
 I want to promise you that if you try these things, you’ll experience God in a deeper way.
 I wish there was a badge we could earn together.
-But the reality is, I've only learned that I'm going to be learning to pray for the rest of my life.
-Much like how I'm going to be learning to love my wife for the rest of my life, the goal ought not be to “figure it out,” but to seek out the Lord every day with genuine desire, and find creative and meaningful ways to connect with Him.
+But the reality is, I’ve only learned that I will be learning to pray for the rest of my life.
+Much like how I will be learning to love my wife for the rest of my life, the goal ought not be to “figure it out,” but to seek out the Lord every day with genuine desire, and find creative and meaningful ways to connect with him.

 If you’re interested in doing some more reading on prayer and the Psalms, I would encourage you to pick up any of these fine books.
 Maybe we could grab coffee sometime and share what we’ve learned:

-- Prayer: Experiencing Awe and Intimacy with God by Timothy Keller
+- Prayer: Experiencing Awe and Intimacy with God by Tim Keller

 - Answering God by Eugene Peterson